car through France - the main routes for driving to the south or west

 Drivers using radar detectors (speed camera detectors) are liable for a

-fine of 1500 Euros and 6 points off their license.
+fine of 1500 Euros and 6 points off their licence.
 This applies to

 specific radar warning devices, such as the Coyote